MKLorenzen/MKLorenzen.github.io/about.md

 - Mathematics related to computer science

 ### Email:
-Feel free to email me questions, corrections or interesting things on: blog@mklorenzen.dk
+Feel free to email me questions, corrections or suggestions on: blog@mklorenzen.dk